 You need to apply absolute paths when linking to another Website, but you can also utilize absolute paths inside your website.
 This system is generally frowned upon, though.
 Relative links make it simple to do something like replacing your domain name without having to go through all your HTML pages, hunting down the links and replacing the names.
 As a bonus, they push you to keep your site structure neat and well organized, which is always a good impression.

-Our web design experts & digital advertising strategist will give an eye-catching look to your website along with an optimization boost which helps to transform your visitors into the leads and same converted to your customers.
+Our web design experts & digital advertising strategist will give an eye-catching look to your website along with an optimization boost which helps to transform your visitors into leads and same get converted to your customers.

 We have over 1000 clients who prefer only Dakshraj Enterprise for their online business needs because of our affordable prices with a lofty standard of services.